From Nepal, Taipei, and Hong Kong to Paris.

 For this year’s Founder’s Notes, I’m going to feature personal friends of mine making an impact in the world because of their positive outlooks and their insightful spirits.
-We all have them in our lives which if turned into wondrous chapters of books, these women would be featured on glossy covers.
+We all have them in our lives – women who if turned into wondrous chapters of books would be featured on glossy covers.
 Read here for what I wrote about Jenny.

 Have you ever had a friend who came into your life so randomly that you wonder how in the world (quite literally) did the both of you ever cross paths?
 That’s the story of Yvonne and I. Both of us are Taiwanese and we met in…Nepal.